 • Spending time in nature

-Engaging in activities that promote a healthy lifestyle can help reduce stress and anxiety, increase self-esteem, and improve physical health.
+Activities promoting a healthy lifestyle reduce stress and anxiety, increase self-esteem, and improve physical and mental health.

-Additionally, seeking professional help from mental health professionals, support groups, or online resources can provide valuable guidance and support during times of burnout.
+Additionally, seeking professional help from mental health professionals, support groups, or online resources can provide guidance and support during burnout.

 Building a Supportive Network